Throwing away sex toys is a strange, strange experience.

-It's very similar to throwing away a child's lost tooth or a ratty, old bra.
-They have done their time, served their purpose and although there's sentimentality attached, there's no place for them in a memento book and nobody I know wants a secondhand vibrator, baby tooth, or saggy bra.
+It's very similar to throwing away a child's lost tooth or a ratty old bra.
+They have done their time, served their purpose and although there's sentimentality attached, there's no place for them in a memento book.
+Nobody I know wants a secondhand vibrator, baby tooth, or saggy bra.

-Second to go was a little Pink rabbit I received in a bachelorette gift bag.
-(Why we have to make rabbit vibrators look like rabbits -complete with buck teeth and a carrot - is beyond me.)
+Second to go was a little pink rabbit I received in a bachelorette gift bag.
+(Why we have to make rabbit vibrators look like rabbits, complete with buck teeth and a carrot, is beyond me.)
 The sad truth about this little vibrator is that it gave out halfway through its first use.
 If you've ever had a vibrator die on you in a moment of need, you'll surely understand my recent purchase of a $150 rechargeable vibrator with a 10-year warranty.

 Deeper in the drawer I found an egg-type vibrator with a purple silicone sleeve that had dozens of dangling purple nubbins at one end.
-I'm fairly certain the nubbins were meant to entertain my clitoris — but my clitoris was not amused.
+I'm fairly certain the nubbins were meant to entertain my clitoris, but my clitoris wasn't amused.
 Instead, my clitoris felt a little strange with something that resembled Barney the Dinosaur's unkempt goatee near it.

 Once the drawer was down to functioning vibrators, plugs and blindfolds, it was time to move on to the various lubes, lotions, creams and gels contained within.
 First was the warming nipple gel that turned my pink parts into sticky cat hair magnets.
-Another gel claimed to be tasty and delicious - and it was -if you consider cough syrup-flavored penis appetizing.
+Another gel claimed to be tasty and delicious, and it was ... if you consider cough syrup-flavored penis appetizing.

-By the time I was done I had a garbage can full of oddly shaped silicone, useless wires, discarded dildos, and a few scraggly feathers.
+By the time I was done, I had a garbage can full of oddly shaped silicone, useless wires, discarded dildos and a few scraggly feathers.
 The drawer was scrubbed clean of all remnant sock fluff and replenished with creams and lubes that do their job without stink, stickiness, or the unexpected side effect of feeling like you were shot up with Novocaine.

-When purchasing a new one, look at them the same way you would a potential partner - for quality and durability over time.
-Just like a good mate, invest in them, take care of them, and they will take care of you for many years to come.
-If you know what I mean.
+When purchasing a new one, look at them the same way you would a potential partner: for quality and durability over time.
+Just like a good mate, invest in them, take care of them, and they will take care of you for many years to come, if you know what I mean.